Top Restaurateur Tim Love on the Shake Shack IPO» Read More

 The "Fast Money" traders share their final trades of the day.

-The Futures Now team discusses the play on the drop in gas prices.
+The Futures Now team discusses the outlook for metals.

 Senator John McCain (R-AZ) asks Apple CEO Tim Cook whether one could draw the conclusion that Apple has an unfair advantage over domestic-based corporations and companies in the U.S. that don't have the same ability to relocate overseas, and why AOI exists.

 One ETF has been popular among investors, Steve Sachs says.

 Yahoo's $1.1 billion acquisition of Tumblr may have been too expensive, Porter Bibb says.

 Investors should pick a position and hold it for the long term, The Vanguard Group founder Jack Bogle says.

 The CNBC "Fast Money" traders are looking for opportunity in retailers' quarterly earnings reports this week.

 The Futures Now team discusses whether the Fed will break up bonds.

 Facebook CEO Mark Zuckerberg would have earned "a generous B-minus" this year, Yale's Jeffrey Sonnenfeld says.